Hugh Hayden

 Hugh Hayden (born 1983) is an American sculptor and former architect.
 Hayden is known for his wooden sculpture, often consisting of furniture or other domestic objects with large protruding spikes or tree branches.

 Born and raised in Texas, Hayden first trained and worked as an architect in New York in the 2000s, designing spaces for corporate clients.
 In the early 2010s he began to focus more on his artistic practice, securing a studio and eventually attending graduate school for art.

 Since refocusing on his art, Hayden has staged several solo exhibitions at galleries and museums across the United States and participated in a range of group exhibitions.
+The artist is based in New York City.

 Early life and education

 Hugh Hayden was born in 1983, in Dallas, Texas.
 His father was a middle school mathematics teacher and his mother was a school counselor.
 He attended Dallas ISD schools for his primary education, where he was first exposed to art in the district's gifted education program.
 As a child he would visit the Dallas Museum of Art weekly.
 He went to high school at the Jesuit College Preparatory School of Dallas.
 Although he was uninterested in sports, he played football throughout high school to please his father.

 Following high school, Hayden studied architecture at Cornell University, graduating with a BArch in 2007.